Signs return to Tennessee statehouse grounds after judge blocks new House GOP rule

 Nashville Chancellor Anne Martin's ruling came within hours of the filing of a lawsuit by the American Civil Liberties Union of Tennessee on behalf of the three women who were removed because of their signs: Allison Polidor, Maryam Abolfazli and Erica Bowton.

-Republicans, who have a supermajority in the House, signed off on a new slate of strict rules this week during a special session that was called by Gov. Bill Lee in reaction to the Nashville school shooting in March.
+Republicans, who have a supermajority in the House, signed off on a new slate of strict rules this week during a special session that was called by Gov. Bill Lee in reaction to the shooting in March that killed six people at The Covenant School, including three students.
 GOP leaders are not expected to take up gun control despite the governor's push for legislation to keep guns away from people deemed to pose harm to themselves or others.

-The Senate has taken on a far more narrow agenda, advancing bills on gun safes and locks, among other measures.
+The Senate has taken on a narrow agenda, advancing bills on gun safes and locks, among other measures.

+The House, meanwhile, has moved forward proposals without the Senate, including one to let people with carry permits bring guns to schools.
+The bill's committee passage Wednesday prompted several minutes of shouting from protesters.
+The House has also advanced a bill that would largely shield autopsies of children who are homicide victims from public view, which many Covenant School parents are supporting.

 A hearing on the temporary injunction has been scheduled for Sept.
 5. However, lawmakers are expected to adjourn by Thursday, meaning there's a limited window for people to display signs anyway.